Learn how Voltarol works to relieve pain, reduce inflammation and help speed up recovery.

 Types of Voltarol

-Voltarol is available in two different forms: Gel and Medicated Plaster.
+Voltarol is available in three different forms: Gel, Medicated Plaster and non-medicated Heat Patch.
 Here we explain how each works.

 Application of Voltarol to the skin